dnichols1/dnichols1.github.io/_posts/2025-01-13-memory-brans-dicke.md

 Second, this radiation also changes the sky pattern of the memory effect around the source.
 Because the size of these effects is small, it will be challenging to detect with current (and even future) gravitational-wave detectors.
 There is the possibility that these slight differences could be found in a population of events (if indeed Brans-Dicke theory describes the gravitational interaction in nature).

+The most recent paper extended the results of the previous two works to DEF gravity.
+The most significant difference in DEF theory is that the scalar field has a nonlinear interaction with itself, which can give rise to enhancements in the magnitude of the scalar field, particularly in strong-gravity regions of the spacetime.
+In the asymptotically flat part of the spacetime, these nonlinearities give rise to small differences in the memory effects.
+Because the effects are nonlinear, they are of second-order in a small coupling parameter, which would make these modifications small and challenging to distinguish observationally from the effects in BD theory.